-Improving Disaster Relief Efforts for Foster Youth and Families in LA
+Improving Educational Outcomes for Foster Youth in LA County

-Our mission is to transform children’s advocacy so that all kids, especially kids of color, children in poverty, and foster youth, have the support they need to reach their full potential.
+Children Now is on a mission to transform children’s advocacy so that all children, especially children of color, children living in low-income households, and children in foster care, have the opportunity to reach their full potential.

 In which areas of Los Angeles will you be directly working?

 In what stage of innovation is this project?Research (initial work to identify and understand the problem)

 Foster youth face unique challenges that can disrupt their learning.
 They are often chronically absent (i.e. miss 10% or more days of school) due to placement changes, school transfers, court hearings, family visits, and disproportionate school discipline.
 The effects of trauma, frequent absences, and school changes can cause them to struggle to stay on track.
 LA County foster youth are more likely to perform below grade level than other students and have the highest rates of chronic absenteeism (29%), suspensions (11%), and expulsions (0.1%).
 They also have the lowest graduation rate (54%).
 Ultimately, they are not prepared for college and careers.
 While 93% of foster youth want to go to college, only 4% obtain a bachelor’s degree by age 26.

 Foster youth need extra educational supports, yet local educational agencies (LEAs), like school districts, charter schools, and county offices of education, are not held accountable for providing the targeted help youth need to learn and thrive.

 Why is this project important to the work of your organization?

 Children Now is the only whole-child research, policy development, advocacy, communications and network-building organization that covers the full-range of children’s issues from prenatal through age 26, including early childhood, education, health, trauma and resilience, foster care and youth justice.